 - Work on sites that are accessible to the general public (let us know if your site has any restrictions we should be aware of)

 - Large pieces of equipment such as lawnmowers and power tools

 - Projects which involve pupils on school grounds during school hours

 Ready to apply?

-To see details of what is needed when applying for a CSV Action Earth Award please go to the
+To see details of what is needed when applying for a Action Earth Award please go to the

 If you wish to discuss any aspect of the application process or are having problems contact Robert Henderson at the details below.